Winson Optics

 Dimensional Audit

 Automated VMS measurement for 100% inspection of critical step dimensions and hole centers.
-Measurement uncertainty: ±0.001 mm.
+This ensures absolute precision before your components reach the assembly line.

 Edge Quality Scan